CrazyWolv/space-tourism/README.md

 - [Flexbox Cheatsheet](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-properties) - Because why shouldn't I use this ? :D
 - [Josh Comeau's blog - Embracing modern image formats](https://www.joshwcomeau.com/performance/embracing-modern-image-formats/) - For some knowledge about webp & PNG images

+## Future Updates
+I would like to add some animations to make the website more smooth :
+- [] For transitions between pages
+- [] On the slide's images
+- [] On navigation bar when clicking on a link
+- [] On burger menu when clicking on the open/close icon

 ## Author

 - Website - [Add your name here](https://www.your-site.com)
 - Frontend Mentor - [@CrazyWolv](https://www.frontendmentor.io/profile/CrazyWolv)

 ## Acknowledgments